 If you would like to establish your company as integral part of the Aging in Place / Home Modification Industry nationally or specifically in Manitoba / Northern Ontario / Saskatchewan, sponsoring this conference will highlight your involvement.

 Sponsors receive premier booth space, enrollment for 3 delegates, discounts for additional attendees and guests, material placement within delegate bags, possible speaker introduction and more.
-Sponsorship starts at $2,500.
+For the first time, sponsorship also includes a video shoot onsite at the conference.
+Sponsorship starts at $3,500.

 There are two types of booth space available at Aging in Place.